Framstag/libosmscout/ci/docker/archlinux_gcc_cmake/README.md

-If you run this image, it will outomatically download the source repository from github (https://github.com/Framstag/libosmscout) and start building it using gcc and cmake.
+If you run this image, it will automatically download the source repository from github (https://github.com/Framstag/libosmscout) and start building it using gcc and cmake.